 - placing a clip, ring or band around the tubes.

-There are 2 types of surgery by which tubal ligation may be performed: laparoscopic tubal ligation and mini-laparotomy.
-Your doctor will discuss the best option for you.
+There are 2 types of tubal ligation surgery – laparoscopic tubal ligation and mini-laparotomy.
+Your doctor will discuss the options with you.

 Laparoscopic tubal ligation